Searchresults

 Active Teaching: What is the ACTIVO Project?

 You might already be a great supporter of active teaching and active learning, or you might even implement active teaching and assessment methods in your own teaching practice.
 With the ACTIVO project Ghent University aims for a university-wide implementation of active teaching.
-This Education Tip describes how Ghent University …
+This Education Tip describes how Ghent University gives …

 Read more -